Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

-Figure \ref{fig:Non_Cooperation_Key_Figures} displays simulation results at the global level, from the noncooperative model with the ETS under the baseline emission cap scenario.
+Figure \ref{fig:Non_Cooperation_Key_Figures} displays key simulation results at the global level, from the noncooperative model with the ETS under the baseline emission cap scenario.
 Until 2100, we can delineate three periods according to the global emission trading patterns.
-Prior to 2025, global emissions do not reach the global emission caps and therefore the permit price remains zero, implying an excess supply of emission permits in the initial years (Figure \ref{fig:Non_Cooperation_Key_Figures} top-left and bottom-left), as the emission caps in the initial years are large while they become much smaller over time (Figure \ref{fig:Emission-caps-of-regions}).
-This result is not surprising, considering that an oversupply of emission permits has been observed in the EU ETS \citep{fuss2018framework}, resulting in zero or very low permit prices.
-This is also consistent with our theoretical analysis for the regional social planners' Nash equilirbium in Section 2.
+Prior to 2024, global emissions do not reach the global emission caps and therefore the permit price remains zero, implying an excess supply of emission permits in the initial years (Figure \ref{fig:Non_Cooperation_Key_Figures} top-left and bottom-left), as the emission caps in the initial years are large while they become much smaller over time (Figure \ref{fig:Emission-caps-of-regions}).
+This result is not surprising, considering that an oversupply of emission permits has been observed in the EU ETS \citep{fuss2018}, resulting in zero or very low permit prices.
 During this period, the volume of global emission abatement and its associated abatement cost remain at low levels (Figure \ref{fig:Non_Cooperation_Key_Figures} top-left and bottom-right).
 This result implies that the global emission cap should be set at a level such that there is no over-supply of emission permits, so that permit prices are strictly positive under noncooperation and the ETS.